 - Look for kids who might be trying to cross mid-block

-- Keep phones down so you are not distracted
+- Keep your phone out of sight so you are not distracted

-Happy Halloween and just remember: Be Safe, Be Seen!
+Happy Halloween and just remember: Be safe and be seen!